Nicky Kakakios’ Inspirational Journey

 A couple of years passed and I got married to a man I loved very much.
 The year after, at the age of 28, my beautiful daughter Jamie was born.
 It was the best day of my life and the best thing that ever happened to me.
 But shortly after she was born, I began to have many problems with my husband.
 We were fighting every day.
 I couldn’t sleep because of the baby and him not being home.
 Years passed like this.

 I was trying to build my business and bring up my child alone.
-Finally, the day came where I couldn’t do it anymore.
+Finally, the day came when I couldn’t do it anymore.
 I took my child, who was now five and walked away.
 I was so afraid of where to go.
 How will I do it alone?
 How can I do this to Jamie?

-Finding her Footing
+Enjoy the Process, Finding her Footing

 Time passed.
 My business began to build—all by word of mouth.
 I loved doing what I was doing.
 My clients were happy and loved working with me, and that made me happy.